mbrostami/gcron/README.md

 - Skip a command's execution if the previous run is not completed yet
 - Delay a command's execution
 - Log a command's output plus stats (systime, usrtime, status, duration, ...)
-- Centalize all logs in gcrond server
-- GUI server interface
 - Override command status by using regex pattern
-- Skip a command's execution if the previous run IN OTHER SERVER is not completed yet
+- Skip a command's execution if the previous run IN OTHER SERVER is not completed yet (gcrond)
-- IN PROGRESS
+- Centalize all logs in gcrond server  (gcrond)
+- GUI server interface (gcrond)
 - Duration graph in command page (gcrond)
-  - Status graph in command page (gcrond)

 ### gcron IS NOT